gdp-org/gd/README.md

 }
 ```

-`error module` provides the relation usages of error which you find in getResponseInfo function of “net/http/httplib.go”
+`error module` provides the relation usages of error that you can find it in godog.

 ## License